DanielTakeshi/Paper_Notes/reinforcement_learning/Meta_Learning_Shared_Hierarchies.md

 related and can share motor primitives.
 (Their evaluation metric is how much reward an agent can get in the first `T` time steps in a new environment.)

+UPDATE: well, actually, this isn't the main weakness since many settings (e.g., mazes) can be built this way and it's hard even for humans if the task distribution is very "wide."
+A weakness could be the hand-crafted hyperparameters and that there aren't that many skills tested (at most three, I think).

 I'm still having trouble seeing how this differs from the options framework.
 Maybe the options framework doesn't assume we sample tasks from a distribution?
 But the options framework still has the same notion of a master policy selecting a sub-policy to execute for some time steps, before moving on to the next one.

 Think: why does this work, and could I implement this?
+UPDATE: yes it's clear now.